alchemyplatform/aa-sdk/site/overview/package-overview.md

       content: Packages Overview
   - - meta
     - name: description
-      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, and aa-ethers.
+      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, aa-signers, and aa-ethers.
   - - meta
     - property: og:description
-      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, and aa-ethers.
+      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, aa-signers, and aa-ethers.
   - - meta
     - name: twitter:title
       content: Packages Overview
   - - meta
     - name: twitter:description
-      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, and aa-ethers.
+      content: Explore the benefits and tradeoffs of four different packages that can be used with Account Kit namely aa-core, aa-alchemy, aa-accounts, aa-signers, and aa-ethers.
 next:
   text: Smart Accounts
   link: /smart-accounts/overview